 “I think most students are curious, so I feel I can appeal to their sense of wonder about new topics and help them to dig deeper,” Daniel said, as he considered how his character strengths enhance his role as an educator.

 A range of topics stimulate Daniel’s curiosity, including:

-- How artificial intelligence will make life easier for people doing mundane tasks and what jobs will become automated in the future;
+- How artificial intelligence will make life easier for people doing mundane tasks and what jobs will become automated in the future

-- Space and where humans will be in 100 years, including how we will build transport to get there;
+- Space and where humans will be in 100 years, including how we will build transport to get there

-- Gamification and its role in teaching; and
+- Gamification and its role in teaching

 “A lot of engineering is just like that – quickly figuring out what the problem is and then designing a quick and workable solution.”

-Our Space Engineering course this holiday break is an opportunity for gifted girls to think outside the box and challenge themselves.
-They will learn new things about space engineering, employ gamification to think critically and creatively to solve problems, explore areas they are curious about and apply this to a deep-thinking engineering design challenge.
+As part of the course, participants will learn about space engineering, employ gamification to think critically and creatively to solve problems, explore areas they are curious about and apply this to a deep-thinking engineering design challenge.